devservice-ora/AI/AI_Mindtools_Framework.md

 ## 2. Resolving Cognitive Conflict & Driving Meaningful Learning

-This diagram illustrates how an AI acts as a learning partner that helps users think differently about the real-life experience of their surroundings, rather than just feeding them information.
-By using a person's own memories and experiences, the system gently challenges what they know to help them build new knowledge and a deeper understanding of complex concepts.
+This diagram demonstrates how an AI functions as a learning partner.
+Instead of merely supplying information, it offers contextual background that connects to students' experiences and environments related to the problem at hand.
+By drawing on students' own memories and experiences, the AI challenges their existing knowledge and helps them construct new understanding.
+This method effectively breaks down complex problems into visually intuitive and manageable tasks, simplifying the problem-solving process.

 ```
            [Real-World Experiences & Memorization]